 The academic program consists of four weeks of instruction and a study tour to political, economic, and cultural institutions in some of the major European cities within EU institutions.
 Each student must complete assignments as outlined in their specific course descriptions.
 Applications for the International Business and Political Science tracks are reviewed and evaluated separately by their respective faculty.

-Students must apply to either the International Business and Political Science track.
+Students must apply to either the International Business or Political Science track.

 Students may not fulfill GHA (General Health and Activity) general education requirements abroad.